 In summary, the board identifies risk, assesses risk and sets risk appetite.
 The business then implements a control environment which describes how the business should operate to stay within risk appetite.
 The risk management function reviews and challenges these assessments and reports to the board on how well the business is operating, using a risk management report.
-For each risk, the consolidated assurance report brings together a view of how successfully the business is managing risk and whether there have been any events that Beazley can learn from (risk incidents).
-Finally, the framework is continually evaluated and where appropriate improved, through the consideration of stress and scenario testing, themed reviews using risk profiles and an assessment of strategic and emerging risks.
-There were no material changes made during 2020.

-A suite of risk management reports are provided to the boards and committees to assist senior management and board members to discharge their oversight and decision making responsibilities.
-The risk reports include the risk appetite statement, the consolidated assurance report, risk profiles, stress and scenario testing, reverse stress testing, an emerging and strategic report, a report to the remuneration committee and the Own Risk and Solvency Assessment (ORSA) report.
+For each risk, the risk management report brings together a view of how successfully the business is managing risk and whether there have been any events that we can learn from (risk incidents).
+Finally, the framework is continually evaluated and where appropriate improved, through the consideration of stress and scenario testing, themed reviews using risk profiles, and an assessment of strategic and emerging risks.
+During 2021 the risk management framework was enhanced with regards to evidencing risk management challenge, assessing emerging risks and assessing risk culture.
+A suite of risk management reports are provided to the boards and committees to assist senior management and board members to discharge their oversight and decision-making responsibilities.
+The risk reports include the risk appetite statement, the risk management report, risk profiles, stress and scenario testing, reverse stress testing, an emerging and strategic report, a report to the remuneration committee and the ORSA report.